 A. John was a great man (6).
 "There was a man sent from God."
 Stop there.
-We need to go back to verses 1-5 to see an obvious contrast: verse 1, "In the beginning was the Logos, and the Logos was with God, and the Logos was God;" verse 2, "He was with God in the beginning;" verse 3, "Through him all things were made;" verse 4, "In him was life."
+We need to go back to verses 1-5 to see an obvious contrast.
+In verse 1, "In the beginning was the Logos, and the Logos was with God, and the Logos was God."
+Then verse 2, "He was with God in the beginning."
+Then verse 3, "Through him all things were made."
+Then verse 4, "In him was life."

-That's what's true of the Logos, the Second Person of the Triune Godhead, the One who is the Lifegiver and Light-bearer.
+That's what's true of the Logos, the second person of the Triune Godhead, the One who is the Life-giver and Light-bearer.
 The subject of verses 1-5, Jesus the Christ, is none other than God Himself.

 But what about the subject of verses 6-8?
 Who is he?
 Verse 6 begins, "There came a man."
 Don't miss that.
-We're talking now about a man-a great man, without question, but nonetheless, a man.
+We're talking now about a man.
+A great man, without question, but nonetheless, a man.
 This isn't the Logos.
 This is a man, and concerning this man we learn a couple of things in verse 6.

-- 1. He was sent from God.
+1. He was sent from God.
+The NIV says, "There came a man who was sent from God."
 Indeed, the word "came" in verse 6 ("was" in the KJV) means "to come into being."
 Jesus "was," but John "came."
-Jesus is God, but John was sent from God. - 2.
-He was like a prophet.
+Jesus is God, but John was sent from God.

+2. He was like a prophet.
 The text specifies that his name was Johannes in the Greek, in English John.
 John's name means "Jehovah has been gracious."
 Prophets were men sent from God.
-John the Baptist was a transitional figure, a bridge between the Old Testament and the New Testament.
+John the Baptist was a transitional figure, a bridge between the Old

+Testament and the New Testament.
 His attire of camel's hair clothing and his diet of locusts and wild honey (Matt.
 3:4) remind us of the ancient prophet, Elijah (2 Kgs.
 1:8).
-And like Elijah, John was a great man. - B. John had a great ministry (7).
-Verse 7 tells us what it was: "He came as a witness to testify concerning that light, so that through him all men might believe."
-In his ministry, John devoted himself to a twofold goal. - 1.
-His goal was to point people to Christ.
+And like Elijah, John was a great man.

+B. John had a great ministry (7).
+Verse 7 tells us what it was, "He came as a witness, to bear witness about the light, that all might believe through him."
+In his ministry, John devoted himself to a twofold goal.

+1. His goal was to point people to Christ.
 The KJV's translation, though wooden, captures the repetition that exists in the Greek text, "The same came for a witness, to bear witness of the Light."
 John was a witness-that's what he was.
 And he came to bear witness-that's what he did.

 The witness theme runs throughout this fourth gospel.
-In fact, the apostle John presents witness after witness to substantiate the deity of Jesus, at least seven witnesses in fact.
+The apostle John presents witness after witness to substantiate the deity of Jesus, at least seven witnesses in fact.